velartrill/velartrill.github.io/orig/conspirators.md

 Lena laughs quietly, shaking his head.
 "Have you actually ever seen—"

-"Yes," I snap, glaring at him. and to his credit he shuts up prompt.
+"Yes," I snap, glaring at him, and to his credit he shuts up prompt.
 "I am speaking from *personal experience* here on all counts, and I would find it ever so pleasing if you would *heed* me but *good*.
 You are apparently a *babe in the fucking woods* when it comes to high-level intrigue, and as I'm growing somewhat fond of you—" he grins at that "—it would leave me a touch *disconsolate* if you managed to get yourself gutted on account of you didn't listen to me when you should have.
 Rose, now, she can go and kick off a personal vendetta with a Cindergrace so far as I care.
 But I lose *you* and I will be *distinctly put out.*"

 "I surrender!"
 Lena ruffles my hair, right out in public *God damn him,* and I'm blushing helplessly before you could so much as flip a safety.
 "I will take your advice to heart, Rei, on my honor.
 What exactly makes Great House assassins so dangerous?"